Dr Lam has particular expertise in sports related injuries of the foot and ankle including in the use of arthroscopic (keyhole) surgery.

 Dr Lam began practice in Sydney in 1999.
 He has been invited to present at national and international conferences.
 He has also published in prestigious peer reviewed orthopaedic journals such as Foot and Ankle Clinics and Foot and Ankle International.

 Dr Lam is a fellow of the Royal Australasian College of Surgeons.
-He is a member of the Australian Orthopaedic Association, Australian Orthopaedic Foot and Ankle Society, American Orthopaedic Foot and Ankle Society and Australian Medical Association.
-Dr Lam is a member of GRECMIP (Groupe de Recherché et d’Enseignement en Chirurgie Mini-Invasive du Pied – Group of research and study in minimally invasive surgery of foot and ankle).
+He is a member of the Australian Orthopaedic Association, Australian Orthopaedic Foot and Ankle Society, Australian Medical Association, American Orthopaedic Foot and Ankle Society, European Foot and Ankle Society, Minimally Invasive Foot and Ankle Society, European Society of Sports Traumatology, Knee Surgery and Arthroscopy.
+Dr Lam was invited to be a corresponding member of the Deutsche Assoziation für Fuß und Sprunggelenk e.V.
+(DAF) – German Orthopedic Foot and Ankle Society in 2024.

 The new less invasive surgery to remove bunions